mrugakshiharkare/NL2SQL-chatbot-using-Vanna-AI-2.0-and-FastAPI/README.md

 `Open your browser and go to http://localhost:8084 to start asking questions!`

 ### 💡 Try These Questions:
-1. "Show me all the doctors in the clinic."
+1. "List all doctors and their specializations"
-2. "Who are the patients with appointments today?"
+2. "Show me appointments for last month"
 3. "Which doctor has the most appointments?"

 ## 🧠 Project Architecture & Approach